Silversun Pickups: Early years and Pikul EP (2000–2005)

 Brian Aubert met Nikki Monninger in 1994 on a flight from Los Angeles to London.
 Both of them were headed to Cambridge for a school exchange program.
 Aubert noticed Monninger sitting across the aisle from him, stealing alcohol from the drink cart.
 The pair formed Silversun Pickups in 2000, joined in the original lineup by guitarist Jack Kennedy and drummer Elvira Gonzalez.
 The band began playing in Los Angeles clubs, most often at Silverlake Lounge or nearby Spaceland, and became part of the Silver Lake music scene.

 The name Silversun Pickups was derived from Silversun, a liquor store located across from Silverlake Lounge.
 One of the band's friends would often arrive at the store late at night to buy liquor, making a "Silversun pickup".
 In interviews, the band has said its name is more of "a state of mind".

 In 2002, both Kennedy and Gonzalez left the band.
 Kennedy would go on to focus on his eponymous solo project, while Gonzalez remained close with the band—playing a bit part in their music video for "Lazy Eye", in 2006.
 Gonzalez was replaced by drummer Christopher Guanlao, who had played in the band Crooner throughout the 1990s.
-Rather than recruit a new second guitarist, however, Aubert optioned for keyboardist Joe Lester—formerly the bassist of Los Angeles band Pine Marten.
+Rather than recruit a new second guitarist, however, Aubert opted for keyboardist Joe Lester—formerly the bassist of Los Angeles band Pine Marten.
 The lineup of the band would remain unchanged thereafter.

 Silversun Pickups released their debut EP, Pikul, in 2005.
 It included the single "Kissing Families", which featured fellow Silver Lake artist Tanya Haden on cello.